Skip navigation

 • NYK Center-Forward #32

-Karl-Anthony Towns (eye) is questionable for Sunday’s game against the Celtics.
+Karl-Anthony Towns (knee) is not on the injury report for Sunday’s game against the Warriors.

 • NYK Center-Forward #32